Monster House (video game): PlayStation 2 and GameCube

-Chowder finds himself in the greenhouse and after exiting the greenhouse and finding a spare light bulb for his water gun, he fights living chairs and wall lamps before arriving in the kitchen and after defeating numerous floor crawlers, he is attacked by a giant pipe, he narrowly escapes the pipe by falling down a dumbwaiter shaft.
-DJ meanwhile, enters the family room where the phonograph in the room begins playing music and awakens flying books.
+Chowder finds himself in the greenhouse, and after exiting the greenhouse and finding a spare light bulb for his water gun, he fights chairs and wall lamps before arriving in the kitchen.
+After defeating numerous floor crawlers, he is attacked by a giant pipe, and he narrowly escapes the pipe by falling down a dumbwaiter shaft.

+DJ enters the family room, where the phonograph begins playing music and awakens flying books.
 He manages to fight them off until the phonograph stops playing, unblocking a door to a hallway that leads him to a room with a player piano in it.
-The piano suddenly begins to play by itself, awakening two living chairs, one normal and one red that is kept alive by the piano's music.
-DJ disables the piano, which removes the red chair's invincibility and allows DJ to finish it off.
-He retrieves a key inside the piano and makes it back to the family room where he uses the key to unlock the door to the library.
-DJ then searches for a dusty book and uses it to open a secret passageway and enters an air duct that leads him to the basement where he finds a crashed police car (possibly the same one that got thrown down into the house's stomach).
-He contacts Skull and he tells DJ that in order to get out, they have to kill the house by taking out its heart, which is the furnace.
-DJ goes into the next room and when he tries to open a door, the knob falls off and lands on the ceiling.
-He turns on two washing machines to knock a large crate down from a shelf and while he moves it over to a wardrobe to climb up it to reach the doorknob, living chairs and gas tank monsters attack him.
-He is able to fight them off and retrieve the doorknob.
-DJ then comes across a door with a unseen fiery field behind it.
-He find a key inside a jar and uses it to unlock a crest and finds a hook inside it.
-He enters a large room where blockade of pipes prevent him from going any farther.
-After moving a crate to an open area of the blockade to block off a section of pipes, he was able to get inside the blocked area and moves another crate under a ladder and uses the hook to bring down the ladder and uses it to get to the second floor.
-Finding himself back in the foyer on the second floor, DJ tries to open an unblocked door that leads to a bedroom, which suddenly throws him inside and closes.
-He find a key in a jar and uses it to unlock a nearby door to a sideways bedroom where he finds the missing grate handle to the fireplace.
+The piano suddenly begins to play by itself, awakening two living chairs: one normal and one red, kept alive by the piano's music.
+DJ disables the piano, removing the red chair's invincibility and allowing DJ to finish it off.
+He retrieves a key inside the piano and makes it back to the family room, where he uses the key to unlock the door to the library.
+DJ then searches for a dusty book, uses it to open a secret passageway, and enters an air duct that leads him to the basement, where he finds a crashed police car.
+He contacts Skull, and he tells DJ that in order to get out, they have to kill the house by taking out its heart, which is the furnace.

+DJ goes into the next room and tries to open a door, causing the knob to fall off and land on the ceiling.
+He turns on two washing machines to knock a large crate down from a shelf, and while he moves it over to a wardrobe to climb up it to reach the doorknob, chairs and gas tank monsters attack him.
+He fights them off and retrieves the doorknob.
+DJ then comes across a door with an unseen fiery field behind it.
+He finds a key inside a jar and uses it to unlock a crest, and finds a hook inside it.
+He enters a large room where a blockade of pipes prevents him from going any farther.
+After moving a crate to an open area of the blockade to block off a section of pipes, he gets inside the blocked area and moves another crate under a ladder, uses the hook to bring down the ladder, and uses it to get to the second floor.

+DJ finds himself back in the second-floor foyer and tries to open an unblocked door that leads to a bedroom, which suddenly throws him inside and closes.
+He finds a key in a jar and uses it to unlock a nearby door to a sideways bedroom, where he finds the missing grate handle to the fireplace.
 He opens the fireplace and puts out the fire, revealing a secret passage that takes him to the attic.
 While avoiding the house's spotlight, he moves the same pile of crates that Jenny jumped across earlier back to the middle, uncovering an air duct.
 He moves another large crate under the vent to reach it.
-He goes through the vent, which takes him to a hallway where he finds a key in a nearby room and uses it to open the door to another room at the end of the hallway and finds Jenny still stuck in the vents.
+He goes through the vent, which leads to a hallway where he finds a key in a nearby room, uses it to open the door to another room at the end of the hallway, and finds Jenny still stuck in the vents.
+The room where he finds her turns 180° as DJ moves forward.
+After defeating numerous monsters, he goes over to Jenny but can't free her.